 General George Washington chose a site along the Potomac, and Anacostia Rivers came about from a compromise between Alexander Hamilton and the leaders of the northern states who wanted our new government to assume Revolutionary War debts, and the Southern States lead by Thomas Jefferson they wanted the capital placed in a location friendly to southern agricultural interests.

 President George Washington, the first president who is the namesake of the city, chose the site and appointed three commissioners to help prepare for the arrival of the new government in 1800.
 Pierre Charles L’Enfant, the designer of this city, uses a bold new capital with sweeping boulevards, ceremonial spaces reminiscent of Paris, France.
-Benjamin Banneker, a self-taught African American, he is a mathematical genius, gave the astronomical calculations for surveying and laying out our city.
+Benjamin Banneker, a self-taught African American, he is a mathematical genius, given the astronomical calculations for surveying and laying out our city.
 The development of Washington as a monumental city was not realized for another 100 years.

 It was the McMillan Commission that updated its plan to include the National Mall.
 It also designed the modern monuments that visitors to Washington know and recognize.